Deploying BloodHound Community Edition for Pentesters

 apt install docker-compose

-For a single user, initial deployment this will suffice and give us everything we need.
+For a single user deployment this will suffice and give us everything we need to get started.
 It doesn’t really scale for multi-user deployments, however.
 We’ll cover that in the Deploying SSL/TLS section though.

 Upon logging in, you will be prompted to change the default password.
 This password must meet a certain set of complexity requirements.